What to Include in a Daily Schedule for a 5 Year Old

 If you can’t head outdoors, include physical play in your home.
 You might have a dance party, race around the house, or even do exercises like jumping jacks and sit-ups.

 You’ll get one actionable tip per day that you can do to transform the way you raise your child.
 This is your chance to challenge yourself and make the changes you’ve been meaning to make.
-Join my newsletter and sign up today—at no cost to you:
+Sign up today—at no cost to you.
+You’ll also get my newsletters, which readers say they LOVE:

 Better Parenting 5-Day Challenge